Jim Vance: Personal life

 Vance battled a cocaine addiction in the late 1970s and early 1980s, later going public with the ordeal.
 Vance checked into the Betty Ford Center in 1984.
-One night in 1987, Vance sat on the ground by the Potomac River at Great Falls, and he stuck his bird-hunting shotgun in his mouth and considered pulling the trigger.
+One night in 1987, Vance sat on the ground by the Potomac River at Great Falls, stuck his bird-hunting shotgun in his mouth, and considered pulling the trigger.
 Vance stopped, lowered the shotgun, and cried.
 College friend Ed Bradley encouraged him to seek therapy and Vance went for help at a dingy downtown support group "full of old-school drunks" the next day.
 In 2014, Vance spoke about his mother's verbal abuse of him as a child and advocated against that form of discipline.

 Death

 In May 2017, Vance revealed he was battling lung cancer, but would continue working through treatment.
-Vance died in his sleep on July 22, 2017.
-He was 75.
-At the time of his death, Vance was the region's longest-serving television news anchor with more than 45 years at WRC-TV.
+Vance died in his sleep on July 22, 2017, at the age of 75.
+At the time of his death, Vance was the region's longest-serving television news anchor, with more than 45 years at WRC-TV.